PritamBanerjee21/Customer-Churn-Analysis/README.md

 This project aims to analyze and predict customer churn for a telecom service provider.
 The analysis includes:

-- Loading and cleaning customer data.
+- Loading and cleaning customer data with MySQL.
-- Creating views for newly joined and churned customers.
+- Creating views for newly joined and churned customers in MySQL.
 - Developing interactive PowerBI dashboards for churn analysis.
-- Building a machine learning model to predict potential churners.
+- Building a machine learning model to predict potential churners among the newly joined customers.
 - Publishing the results for public access.

 ## Data Loading and Cleaning